 Eldritch Knight: Tourney of the Grand Eagle.
 Every year, the eldritch knights have a two-day tournament in a tent city they magically create outside the city walls.
 On the first day, applicants go through an archery contest, a duel with swords, and another duel using a melee weapon of each applicant's choosing.
 (The duels are to unconsciousness, and clerics are on hand to heal the gravely wounded.)
 On the second day, applicants engage in a series of spellcasting duels-everything from fights between summoned monsters to games of counterspelling one-upsmanship.
-Using a complex scoring system, the el-
+Using a complex scoring system, the eldritch knights select two applicants to join their order at sunset of the second day.